 - Core Policy 58 now covers Conservation of the Historic Environment.

-REVIEW OF KEEVIL VILLAGE DESIGN & NEIGHBOURHOOD PLANNING OPTIONS
+REVIEW OF KEEVIL VILLAGE DESIGN OPTIONS & COMMUNICATION OF PLANNING MATTERS

 At the Parish Council meeting in March 2018, some residents expressed concerns that the Keevil Village Design Statement is no longer aligned with current Core Policies, and its influence on planning decisions for development within the village is uncertain.